 How to Get Your Real Estate Broker License in California

 Here’s how you can get your real estate broker’s license in California:

 - Have 2-years experience as a real estate agent (4-years experience as a part time real estate agent)

 - Pass the additional education requirements

 - Schedule and Pass the Real Estate Broker State Exam

-Once you complete these 4-steps, you will receive your real estate broker license in California.
-You can represent yourself as a broker and start your own brokerage.
+Once you complete these 4-steps, you will receive your very own California real estate license.
+Then, you can represent yourself independently or you can possess a greater reputation at your current brokerage.